Oil marketers list gains of PMS deregulation to Nigerians

 “Unfortunately, this is coming at a time when most of our citizens are struggling with difficulties created within the context of the post COVID-19 economy.

-“However, we believe that Nigeria is been presented with a historic opportunity to get it right this time as a country to rebuild our economy for the benefit of all Nigerians.
+“However, we believe that Nigeria is being presented with a historic opportunity to get it right this time as a country to rebuild our economy for the benefit of all Nigerians.

-READ ALSO: PPMC slashes depot price of petrol to N108, diesel to N164/litre

 “We welcome government’s action in allowing the market to determine prices as we believe it will prevent the return of subsidies while allowing operators the opportunity to recover their costs.”